seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 the same capabilities as NumPy datatypes have.
 The current structure also makes reasoning about and modifying datatypes harder.
-The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touches code involving others.
+The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touch code involving others.
 As detailed in NEP 41, the desired general design is to create classes for each of the NumPy-provided datatypes, meaning that ``np.dtype("float64")`` is an instance of a ``Float64`` class which is a subclass of ``np.dtype``.